coohom/cloud-docs/src/dsl/pixel_process/output_selection.md

 Output format:
 1. 1 channel * 16 bit
-2. Each pixel value represent the instance id.
+2. Each pixel value represent a instance_id.
     * The mapping of pixel value and instance id can be found in `instance_map.json`.

 Usage: